 What used to flow from my heart through my hands, is now literally pecking one sentence, or thought, at a time.
 They call it Chemo Brain, and I fought it for a long time.
 I should be able to do, say, and think like I normally would before Chemo, right?
 Tomorrow will be my 10th treatment, so no.

 I’ve attempted some crazy stuff during Chemo, like mowing my yard that sits in Texas.
 Tasks I took for granted became insurmountable.
-Being the poster child for Overthinkers Anonymous, I didn’t want Chemo Brain.
+Being the poster child of Overthinkers, I didn’t want Chemo Brain.

 Be encouraged my warrior, because Chemo has it’s perks.
 Early on in this journey, I documented, “Things I Love (Thanks to Chemo).”
 You may be having toxins pumped into your body, but the outer shell is looking good.
 My eyes are bright, and clear, and that shower is down to 5 minutes.
 No more shaving because your body is hairless from head to toe.

 One of the most difficult things for me to embrace, was the mindlessness.
 I’m quiet a lot.
 Mainly because the thoughts go by before I can converse.
 If they give me too much steroid with my treatment, you don’t wanna hear my thoughts.
 Steroids help fight the disease, but I have heard they turn me into an ass.
 You learn really quick who loves you the day after Chemo.

 Everything my body is going through will pass.
 It’s all part of the fight.
-I saw a quote and posted it to my Letigocoach Facebook page.
-“The best cure for the body is a quiet mind.”-Napoleon Bonaparte.
+I saw a quote, “The best cure for the body is a quiet mind.”-Napoleon Bonaparte.
 Well, my mind is pretty quiet, so heal away body.
 God will bring me through this better than before.
 For now, I can be quiet.